ediop3SquadALT/ediop3C2/README.md

 # ediop3C2
 A c2 framework.
 Made it as .zip so every folder can be stored

+for this to work edit the logins.txt which is located in src folder make it for example "random:password:2090-03-30"

++ u need to run pyhon3 main.py and then if u changed in the configuration.json to 127.0.0.1 port 5511 if yes js fo this run python3 main.py

++ then open a new tab terminal and use nc 127.0.0.1 5511

++ at user put the user for example mine is ediop3

++ at password put the password and then it's ready to go.

 • Install Git and Python 3 on your server.